While no two CBI programmes are exactly the same, most have similar routes: a direct government contribution and real estate investment.

 The real estate investment route presents an opportunity for investors to diversify their portfolios and make a significant return on their outlay, all while receiving a second citizenship.
 What’s more, they often receive the right to reside at the property for a certain amount of time every year.

 The real estate investment route is more complex than making a direct contribution.
 Investors may require the help of an attorney to review the purchase and sale agreement, or even wish to travel to the country to see the real estate for themselves first.
 Additionally, all Caribbean CBI countries require investors to hold that real estate for a specified period, ranging from three to seven years depending on the country and the circumstances of the sale.

 No matter the investment route taken, successful CBI applicants will have a positive impact on the chosen country and obtain all the benefits of having a second passport, like economic opportunities and global mobility.
-For instance, both Grenada and Dominica passports offer visa-free travel to over 140 countries.
+For instance, both Grenada and Dominica passports offer travel to over 140 countries.
 Please don’t hesitate to contact us if you have any questions regarding the Caribbean CBI programmes.

 See the below tables for a comparison of the real estate options available under Caribbean CBI programmes:

 |Minimum joint investment||US$200,000 each (total value of the investment: US$400,000)|

 |Family of up to four members (exclusive of siblings)||US$35,000|